 This course was designed to provide employees with updated information on the care

-and use of laboratory animals at the Frederick National Lab.
+and use of laboratory animals at the NCI at Frederick.
 Once individuals have completed

 the introductory online training course, the Animal Care and Use Committee requires